Sfeir/devfest_mlops/README.md

         __init__.py
         component.py
         executor.py
+#### Structure of the lab
 ```
-This lab is devided into `codelab` and `solutions`.
+This lab is divided into `codelab` and `solutions`.
 Solutions contain a complete version of code that can be executed.
 Codelab contains a couple of TODOs with links to the necessary documentation for you to complete ;-)
+They can be found in :
+ - create_pipeline.py
+    By completing this TODOs you will understand how to link components between each other and how the flow of the pipeline is being built
+ - monitorer/component.py
+    We have mostly used predefined components, but monitorer_component is a custom defined component.
+In this component we need to define the interface of this component by completing the MonitorerComponentSpec <class> from component.py
+    The Executor inside the component and the component class have already been defined.
+In the end this part matter less as our custom docker image already embarks the solutions.monitorer_component.

-Once you are finished you should be able to create and launch the job on vertex with the following command:
+At any point you can launch the pipeline with the following command:
 ```
 python3 main.py --google_cloud_project=par-devfest-sfeir --google_cloud_region=europe-west1 --google_cloud_dataset=wine_quality --wine_table=white_wine --gcs_bucket=<USERNAME>_mlops_lab --username=<USERNAME>
 ```
+You can then inspect the logs and see your progresses and errors

-/!\ : Once the monitoring job has been created, trying to re-launch the pipeline might throw an error at the last step.
+**/!\ : Once the monitoring job has been created, trying to re-launch the pipeline might throw an error at the last step.**

 ### Endpoint Predictions
 It's possible to send a prediction request to a Vertex Endpoint either using a client or a curl command.